University of Leeds Teaching Awards

 - Sustained Collaborative Excellence University of Leeds Teaching Award: for teams of staff in more established collaborations (more than 3 years).
 A maximum of two awards will be made in this category, with each team receiving £500 per contributor (up to a maximum of £4000).

 Applications can be either via a written or recorded presentation route.
-Further guidance on both routes can be found below:
+Further guidance on applications and both routes can be found below.
+The following also applies, depending upon the category of award you are applying for:

 - Early Career and Sustained Excellence: your claim needs to address how you have enhanced student learning; supported colleagues and influenced support for student learning; and your commitment to maintaining the currency of your practice.